Biden's Super Tuesday surge reshapes Democratic race, Bloomberg out

 Biden, whose campaign had been on life support just weeks ago, registered surprise victories in Texas and Massachusetts.
 U.S. stocks jumped on Wednesday as investors cheered Biden's good night.
 Healthcare stocks provided the biggest boost as Sanders and his "Medicare for All" proposal, which would eliminate private health insurance, looked less likely to become a reality.

-The Dow Jones Industrial Average was up 3.4% and the S&P 500 was up 2.9%, rising for only the second time in 10 days after being battered by fears about the coronavirus outbreak.
+The Dow Jones Industrial Average was up 3.33% and the S&P 500 gained 2.87%, rising for only the second time in 10 days after being battered by fears about the coronavirus outbreak.
 "For those who have been knocked down, counted out, left behind, this is your campaign," Biden told roaring supporters in Los Angeles.
 "We are very much alive!"

 Until a week ago, Biden had trailed Sanders in most state and national opinion polls.
 Biden argues that after two terms by President Barack Obama's side and decades as a U.S. senator, he has the experience both to beat Trump and then run the country.
 He has promised greater access to healthcare and to mend relations with traditional U.S. allies in Europe that were frayed by Trump's "America First" foreign policy.